Get,

 COLLECT

-Nowadays, people are more health-conscious and fitness enthusiasts who are very particular about their high protein diet plans.
-But why protein diet?
-Protein is an essential micronutrient for proper cell growth and to keep your body functioning well.
-If you are doing exercise daily then your body may need extra proteins to maintain and repair tissues, muscles.
+Nowadays, people are very health-conscious and particular about their diets.
+Fitness enthusiasts focus a lot on their protein intake and opt for high protein diet plans.
+But why a high-protein diet?
+Well, protein is an essential macronutrient needed for proper cell growth and functioning of your body.
+If you are exercising daily, your body may need extra protein to maintain and repair tissues and gain muscle mass.

 How Much Protein Do You Need?